How to Become a Phlebotomist in Massachusetts (2025)

 Frequently Asked Questions

-How much does a phlebotomist make in Massachusetts?
+How much do phlebotomists make in Massachusetts?

-Do phlebotomists need a license in Massachusetts?
+Do I need a license to work as a phlebotomist in Massachusetts?

 Final Thoughts